 He is currently serving a six-year sentence after he was found guilty for the death of Charlotte Brown in 2015.

-The pair had been on a first date when they were thrown from Shepherd’s speedboat and into the Thames river.
+The pair, who had been on a first date, were thrown from Shepherd’s speedboat and into the Thames river in London.
 They were not wearing life jackets and both had been drinking.

 Shepherd was rescued but 24-year-old Brown died.

 Shepherd, now 31, fled the country ahead of his trial at the Old Bailey in London in July 2018 but was convicted in absentia.

 He handed himself in to authorities in Tbilisi, Georgia in January but gave an interview to Georgian media protesting his innocence.

 He said it had been an accident and Brown had been driving at the time.

 Shepherd was later extradited from Georgia to the UK where he was given an additional six months in jail for breaching his bail conditions.

 Earlier this month he was also sentenced to a further four years in prison for a separate offence where he assaulted a bartender with a bottle near his hometown in Moretonhampstead in Devon, southern England in March 2018.

 He will serve the four-year sentence consecutively to his manslaughter conviction.